kschweig/OfflineRL/index.md

 $$ H(p_\pi(s,a,r,s’)) = \sum_{s,a} \rho_\pi(s,a) \; H(p(r,s’ \mid s,a)) + H(\rho_\pi(s,a))$$

+The occupancy denotes the probability of being in a certain state-action pair under the policy.
 For deterministic MDPs, which we conducted our experimental analysis on, the left term vanishes and the transition entropy simplifies to the occupancy-entropy.

 The following figure provides an intuition about how the occupancy-entropy is related to exploration.